 The Director’s description of a scientific discovery is punctuated by a religious reverence for Henry Ford (hence the reverent “T” gesture that references the Ford Model-T).
 Ford is the "god" of World State society because he invented the production line that emphasized speed and specialization over the individual worker—a fitting deity for a society that mass-produces humans for the sake of further production and consumption.

-While it was discovered that hypnopaedia had no use in intellectual education because it provided only rote memorization, it was perfect for moral training.
 The Director leads the students into a dormitory of napping Betas.
-From speakers under every pillow the same voice whispers an Elementary Class Consciousness lesson.
-The voice says how good it is to be a Beta.
+From speakers under every pillow, the same voice whispers an Elementary Class Consciousness lesson.
+The voice says it is good to be a Beta.
 Alphas have to work too hard, and the lower three castes are stupid and wear ugly colors.
 The message repeats, over and over, day after day, until the Betas believe it instinctively.

 The government used the scientific discovery of hypnopaedia to produce a technology that helps them condition their citizens to enjoy the life that has been predetermined for them.
-The success of these methods is evident in the fact that everyone on the tour is proud of these accomplishments.
-World State citizens think that their slavery is paradise.
+The Beta children’s minds—like those of everyone else in the World State—are being formed by the suggestions of the State.